 Until now, Lincolnshire has been the largest English county without a medical school, without the ability to train its own doctors.
 That is set to change.
 The creation of a new medical school will be transformational for Lincolnshire.
-The Medical School will inspire young people from local schools and give them more opportunities to apply to train as doctors, encouraging them to remain in the area when they qualify.
+The Medical School aims to inspire young people from local schools, give them more opportunities to train as doctors, and encourage them to remain in the area once they have qualified.

 The Medical School is set to make a huge difference to thousands of people’s lives – and you can be a part of it.